arrudafranco/Measurement/Projects/pentecostal_scale.md

 # Objectives

     This project seeks to develop and validate a scale to measure Pentecostal affiliation among Latin American Christians.
-To accomplish that, I am gathering dichotomous questions from a large-scale survey conducted by the Pew Research Center, chosen by their face validity in relation to the literature on the Pentecostal movement, estimating their composite reliability, calculated with the coefficient alpha, and their criterium validity, estimated with Discriminant Analysis to a self-identification question from the same questionnaire.
+To accomplish that, I am gathering dichotomous questions from a large-scale survey conducted by the Pew Research Center, chosen by their face validity in relation to the literature on the Pentecostal movement, estimating their composite reliability, calculated with the coefficient alpha, and their criterion validity, estimated with Discriminant Analysis to a self-identification question from the same questionnaire.
 With such a scale, we could explore Pentecostal affiliation and its political ramifications among different social groups considering more factors than only self-identification.

 # Literature Review